asif4318/HackMIT2023Project/README.md

 <br />

-### Together, we can break down barriers, create a more inclusive world, and empower the elderly and visual impaired to take control of their financial future.
+### Together, we can break down barriers, create a more inclusive world, and empower the elderly and visually impaired to take control of their financial future.